fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

-> If you're interested in learning more about the RNN-based encoder-decoder architecture for machine translation, I recommend reading the reference [2]: [Sequence-to-Sequence Learning for Machine Translation](https://www.d2l.ai/chapter_recurrent-modern/seq2seq.html#encoderdecoder-for-sequence-to-sequence-learning).
+> If you're interested in learning more about the RNN-based encoder-decoder architecture for machine translation, please read the reference [2]: [Sequence-to-Sequence Learning for Machine Translation](https://www.d2l.ai/chapter_recurrent-modern/seq2seq.html#encoderdecoder-for-sequence-to-sequence-learning).